3rekse/makecode-omarillo-logo-lesson3/README.md

 ## Step 4
 ** Follow Along**

 At the moment it looks like nothing has happened.
 That is because the **Turtle** has turned, but you need to move it to see that it has turned.
-Add another move turtle forward 25 steps⇠ block after the ⇢turn turtle right 90 °⇠ block.
+Add another ⇢move turtle forward 25 steps⇠ block after the ⇢turn turtle right 90 °⇠ block.
 ```blocks
 turtle.showTurtle()
 turtle.moveTurtleDirection(TurtleDirection.Forward, 25)